icecold21/actionfield/README.md

 The above code will call strip method on first_name, and last_name to field before create.

 ## License
 The code is on MIT license, feel free to use it or fork it.
+Or even send me a PR.